 TSD measurements can be used to classify pavement sections into structurally strong, fair, and weak categories (good, fair, and poor).
-Figure 14 shows an example of such a classification with measurements collected on SR12 in 2014 and thresholds based on expected remaining fatigue life obtained from Table 2 (similar figures are provided in Excel files for all tested roads).
+Figure 11 shows an example of such a classification with measurements collected on I26 west in 2015 and thresholds based on expected remaining fatigue life obtained from Table 2 (similar figures are provided in Excel files for all tested roads).
 Another method to determine thresholds could be based on percentiles.
-Figure 15 shows a classification based on percentiles where the 25th percentile is used to separate Good and Fair sections, and the 90th percentile is used to separate Fair and Poor sections.
+Figure 12 shows a classification based on percentiles where the 25th percentile is used to separate Good and Fair sections, and the 90th percentile is used to separate Fair and Poor sections.
 The classification could be used to determine, at the network level planning state, the required type of treatments, if any.
 For example, identified weak sections could be assigned as candidate sections for heavier structural treatments; sections identified as fair could be assigned as candidates for lighter treatments, such as corrective or preventive maintenance or minor rehab based on surface distress measurements.

+Figure 12.
+Identified Strong (green) and Weak (red) sections on I26 west based on thresholds obtained from Table 2: (a) Google Earth plot (© 2016 Google Image Landsat / Copernicus); (b) figure plot

+Figure 13 Clssification of condition on I26 west based on percentile: 25th percentile and lowr represents good condition and 90th percentile and higher represents poor condition

+Another validation of the capabilities of the TSD to classify sections is shown in Figure 13.
+Strong spots identified by the TSD as having low SCI300 values on I85 south are highlighted with the red circles.
+Upon further investigation, these spots were found to correspond to bridges, which in general are known to stronger and exhibit lower deflections than flexible pavement sections.

 Figure 14.
-Identified Strong (green) and Weak (red) sections on SR12 based on thresholds obtained from Table 2: (a) Google Earth plot (© 2016 Google); (b) figure plot

-Figure 15 Clssification of condition on SR12 based on percentile: 25th percentile and lowr represents good condition and 90th percentile and higher represents poor condition

-Another validation of the capabilities of the TSD to classify sections is shown in Figure 16.
-Strong spots identified by the TSD on US50 are highlighted with the red box.
-Upon further investigation, this spot was found to correspond to a bridge, which in general is known to exhibit lower deflections than flexible pavement sections.

-Figure 16.
-Identified Strong section corresponding to a bridge (© 2016 Google).
+Identified Strong section corresponding to a bridges on I85 south (© 2016 Google Image Landsat / Copernicus).